stone-alex/elite-vault/README.md

 ## Self-hosted, real-time data platform for Elite Dangerous

+There is no development happening on this project right now.

 Elite Vault is a lightweight, pure-Java service that connects to the [Elite Dangerous Data Network (EDDN)](https://github.com/EDCD/EDDN) to ingest live game data (markets, powerplay, systems, discoveries, etc.)